As a mobile notary, I often travel to the homes of clients to notarize their real estate documents or estate planning trusts.

 Unknowingly, he had made a few errors when preparing the notarial acknowledgments:

-In California, a notarial acknowledgment has the following format:
+Prior to January 1, 2015, a California notarial acknowledgment had the following format:

 State of California

 County of _______________ (where the notarization is taking place)